mikoskinen/UWP.MDI/README.md

             var frm = new CustomerForm();
             frm.Show();

-## Sample ##
+## Samples ##

-The repository contains UWP.MDI.Sample, which contains two different child windows.
+The repository contains samples-folder where you can find GettingStarted-sample.

 ## Basics ##